Hawaiian Division

 The Hawaiian Division was a division of the United States Army, dedicated to the defense of Hawaii.
 This division was named rather than numbered, as were the Philippine, Panama Canal and Americal Divisions.
 It was first activated under the peacetime Square Division Table of Organization and Equipment (TO&E) on 25 February 1921 as the Hawaiian Division using assets of the World War I era 11th Infantry Division.
 It, the Philippine Division, and the Americal Division were the last three U.S. Army divisions to be named rather than numbered.
 Joseph E. Kuhn, then in command of Schofield Barracks, oversaw the initial organization and employment of the division.

 The division retained the square division TO&E until 1941, when it was reorganized under a triangular division TO&E, and part of its former organization became the core of the new 24th Infantry Division and 25th Infantry Division.

 It included the 21st and 22nd Infantry Brigades, and the 19th, 21st, 27th, and 35th Infantry Regiments.

+Interwar period

+The Hawaiian Division was constituted in the Regular Army on 1 February 1921 and activated at Schofield Barracks, Territory of Hawaii, on 1 March 1921.
+The division was the primary ground force of the Hawaiian Department and was given the mission of defending the Hawaiian Islands from potential invaders.
+The division had the primary responsibility to defend the island of Oahu, with the 21st Infantry Brigade defending the northern half of the island and the 22nd Infantry Brigade responsible for the southern half.
+The other outlying islands were to be defended by the regiments of the Hawaii National Guard.
+Throughout 1921–23, the division was busy with receiving newly assigned units, activating new units, and organizing the old ones into brigades in order to mold an effective fighting force.
+It was not until 1925 that the division was put into the field to begin practicing the mission with which it was tasked.
+In April of that year, the Hawaiian Division participated in large-scale joint Army–Navy maneuvers, which included protecting the islands from an invasion force provided by the U.S. Marine Corps.
+The next major maneuver for the division was another Army–Navy exercise in February 1931, followed by Hawaiian Department maneuvers in October and November.
+These exercises were the primary training events for the division during the interwar years and occurred about once a year from 1931 on.
+Due to the very small budgets of the time, units did not spend a lot of the time in the field.
+As a result, much of the soldiers’ time was spent on police call, “rock painting,” and other post beautification projects.
+In the Hawaiian Division, sports were high on the list of preferred activities.
+Competition was fierce, particularly between regiments, and all events drew a large crowd of both officers and men.